ubco-cmps/data301_course/notes/week04/week04_summary.md

 Hello!

-We're into the thick of things now!

-Welcome to Week 4 - this week will be practicing with Git, and getting started with Python.
+Welcome to Week 4 - this week, we will be working on Data Visualizations!
+This is my favourite part of this course.

-More details coming soon...

 <label><input type="checkbox" id="week04_task1" class="box"> Review feedback you received, reflect on it, and make corrections to your repo if needed. </input></label>